Undiscovered Horizons: Urumqi to Lhasa

 Day 10: Tanggula & Lhasa

-After lunch, you will arrive in Lhasa, Tibet’s mystical capital, where you will check into the opulent St Regis Lhasa for a three-night stay.
+After lunch, you will arrive in Lhasa, Xizang’s mystical capital, where you will check into the opulent St Regis Lhasa for a three-night stay.
 This afternoon is yours to explore at your leisure, soaking in the unique atmosphere of this spiritual city.

-Day 11: Lhasa, Tibet
+Day 11: Lhasa, Xizang

 Lhasa, nestled in a serene basin surrounded by majestic mountains, aptly translates to the “place of the gods.”
 At an altitude of approximately 11,975 feet (3,650 metres), it is one of the highest cities on Earth.
 Steeped in over a thousand years of cultural and spiritual history, Lhasa is the traditional seat of the Dalai Lama and the holiest center of Tibetan Buddhism.